hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 }
 ```

-This means that any "Consumer" should now not be allowed to provision any [`aws_iam_user`](https://www.terraform.io/docs/providers/aws/r/iam_user.html) resources. `GetUser` is a permission still required when provisioning IAM `Groups`.
+This means that any "Consumer" should now not be allowed to provision any AWS EC2 resources.

 #### CLI